alljoyn/devtools-codegen/test/unitTest/ReadMe.txt

     python -m unittest parse_test.TestParse.test_invalid_filename

 ==================
-Thin Client Unit tests (tc_test.py) under Windows
+Thin Library Unit tests (tl_test.py) under Windows
 ==================
-If the enviroment variable ALLJOYN_THINCLIENT_HOME is set to the root directory of your Thin Client source installation then the thin client unit tests will compile
+If the enviroment variable ALLJOYN_THINLIBRARY_HOME is set to the root directory of your Thin Library source installation then the thin library unit tests will compile the code using SCons as well as generate the code.

-=C:\Workspace\core\ajtcl